KaSt/ekwicoin/doc/coding.md

 - ThreadFlushWalletDB : Close the wallet.dat file if it hasn't been used in 500ms.

-- ThreadRPCServer : Remote procedure call handler, listens on port 8332 for connections and services them.
+- ThreadRPCServer : Remote procedure call handler, listens on port 8772 for connections and services them.

-- BitcoinMiner : Generates bitcoins (if wallet is enabled).
+- EkwicoinMiner : Generates ekwicoins (if wallet is enabled).

 - Shutdown : Does an orderly shutdown of everything.